yungyuc/nsdhw_19au/term_proposal/alan0201tw/proposal.md

 ## Implementation

 The render engine itslef will be implemented in c++.
-It will be a standalone application.
+It will be a standalone executable.
 Scene contents will be controlled through c++ code.

 There will be no GUI for the render engine.
 It is designed to be an offline render engine, controlled by c++ program.